uit-no/github-course-guide/README.md

 To create a website for the course that can be updated by pushing to a repository, do the following:

 1. In your organization, create a new public repository named (organization name).github.io.
 For the uit-inf-2202-f16 organization the name is uit-inf-2202-f16.github.io.
-2. Give the Owners time write access to the repository.
+2. Give the Owners permission to write access to the repository.
 2. Clone and push the content of this repository, that contains a website with a UiT layout, to your repository.
 3. Modify the syllabus in the index.md Markdown file in your repository.
 4. Modify the README.md file in your repository.
 You may for example say that “This is the syllabus for (your course)…”